 The application form must be completed and mailed to Temple Law School, or electronically transmitted to LSAC, on or before March 1, 2015.

 We encourage you to apply electronically through LSAC's online application.
-You may also download a copy of the application form, complete it and return to our office.
+You may also download a copy of the application form, complete and return it to our office.
 Applicants may also request that a copy of the application form be mailed to them by contacting the Law School Admissions Office at 800-560-1428.

 If you mail your application it should be sent to the following address with the $60 application fee:Office of AdmissionsTemple University James E. Beasley School of Law1719 North Broad StreetPhiladelphia, PA 19122